ChemAI-Lab/GFlowNets-MOpt/README.md

 Before you run make sure to have the proper packages installed in requirements.txt or
-For most users, installing: matplotlib, seaborn, pennylane, openfermion, tequila-basic, pyscf, torch, and torch_geometric would be enough.
+For most users, installing: pyscf openfermion matplotlib seaborn pennylane tequila-basic==1.9.9 torch torch_geometric would be enough.
+We require Setuptools<81

 ![GFlowNet sampling protocol](GFlow.png)